 From going with a group of friends to travelling on her own and meeting a bunch of new ones, Emily shares a few thoughts from her two Builds.

-Her first Build was alongside familiar faces as part of a group.
-Then she decided to sign up for one of our public Builds without knowing anyone else who was going.
+Emily’s first Build was alongside familiar faces as part of a group, then she decided to sign up for one of our public Builds without knowing anyone else.
 We talked with Emily about her two trips, found out how it felt to visit the family she had previously built with, and asked her what she hopes to never forget from her most recent time in the Dominican Republic.

 Your first experience was on a group Build.
 Who was that with?